MicrosoftDocs/powerapps-docs/powerapps-docs/maker/monitor-collaborative-debugging.md

 ## Connect user

-With **Connect user**, a maker can enable a user to open a published app and connect by using a monitoring session.
+With **Connect user**, a maker can enable a user to open a published canvas or model-driven app and connect by using a monitoring session.
 You can watch the sequence of events the user generates while interacting with the app, and help with problem investigation.

 ![Connect user process flow.](media/monitor/connect-user.png "Connect user process flow")